 One of the key solutions for solving the impending energy crisis is the development of new technologies that enable the design and implementation of energy efficient systems.
-The thermal management team addresses this challenge through the development of highly efficient nano-engineered thermoelectric materials that permits to produce electricity by harvesting wasted heat released by power plants or combustion engines.
+The thermal management team addresses this challenge through the development of highly efficient nano-engineered thermoelectric materials that permit the production of electricity by harvesting wasted heat released by power plants or combustion engines.
 Two distinct classes of materials are investigated.
 The first class is based on a recently discovered glassy phase with extremely low thermal conductivity and unusually high electrical conductivity.
-Controlled nucleation of nanocrystals in this phase permits to increase its electronic conductivity while still scattering phonons (lower heat transport), thereby providing unprecedented figure of merit for thermoelectric efficiency.
-The second class involves nanostructuring two-dimensional systems such as graphene and boron-nitride to design cutting edge materials that demonstrate ballistic phonon transport, or as thermal diodes that enable the directional control of flow and recovery of wasted heat.
+Controlled nucleation of nanocrystals in this phase permits the system to increase its electronic conductivity while still scattering phonons (lower heat transport), thereby providing unprecedented figure of merit for thermoelectric efficiency.
+The second class involves nanostructuring two-dimensional systems such as graphene and boron-nitride to design cutting-edge materials that demonstrate ballistic phonon transport, or as thermal diodes that enable the directional control of flow and recovery of wasted heat.

 P. Lucas (MSE)

 K. Muralidharan (MSE)